joaocabral/ubuild-jekyll/index.md

   slug: about
   headline: Who we are
   content: We are a group of people passionate for Natural Language Technologies.
-    We are crazy to make things work and to bring the best AI voice solutions for your needs.<br>VoiceTune is a spin-out from Trinity College Dublin.
+    We are crazy about making things work and bringing you the best AI voice solutions for your needs.<br>VoiceTune is a spin-out from Trinity College Dublin.
 Our team includes researchers with more than 10 years of research experience in speech signal processing, natural language processing, and machine learning.